tydickinson29/Fires/README.md

 in the verification index.
 The ranks of each indicator are then summed to get 75.
 Based on the verification index, a sum of 75 is between the 6th and 7th overall ranks, meaning the year was above normal.

+If the sum is wanted to be largest for above normal years and smallest for below normal years, take an absolute value of the sum minus the highest score possible.
+In this example, there are 8 indicators and the largest rank each indicator could get is 30, meaning the highest score possible is 240.
+Thus, Fall 2015 would have an index score of |75 - 240| which is 165.
+Either way, you get the same result for the overall rank and tercile.

 # Some Code Explanations

 The Pandas module is a very powerful, yet easy to use, module for data analysis using tabular data.
 All of the data used in